Sustainable design: Greenwashing

-Greenwashing is defined to be “the process of conveying a false impression or providing misleading information about how a company's products are more environmentally sound”.
+Greenwashing is defined to be "the process of conveying a false impression or providing misleading information about how a company's products are more environmentally sound".
 This can be as simple as using green packaging which subconsciously leads a consumer to think that a product is more environmentally friendly than others.
 Another example are eco-labels.
 Companies can take advantage of these certifications for appearance and profit, but their exact meanings are unclear and not readily available.
 Some labels are more credible than others as they are verified by a credible third-party, while others are self-awarded.
 The labels are badly regulated and prone to deception.
+Companies are trying to "promote false solutions to the climate crisis that distract from and delay concrete and credible action."
+Says the United Nations Organization in "Greenwashing - the deceptive tactics behind environmental claims".
 This can lead people to make different decisions on the basis of potentially false narratives.
 These labels are highly effective as a study in Sweden found that a 32.8% of purchase behavior on ecological food can be determined by the presence of an eco-label.
 Increased transparency of these labels and recycling labels can empower consumers to make better choices.
+The methods used by most assessment tools can also result in greenwashing, as explained in Net-Positive Design and Sustainable Urban Development.

-LCA and Product Life
+LCA and product life

 Life cycle assessment is the complete assessment of materials from their extraction, transport, processing, refining, manufacturing, maintenance, use, disposal, reuse and recycle stages.
 It helps put into perspective whether a design is actually environmentally sustainable in the long run.
 Products such as aluminum which can be reused multiple number of times but have a very energy intensive mining and refining which makes it unfavorable.
 Information such as this is done using LCA and then taken into consideration when designing.

 Applications

 Applications of this philosophy range from the microcosm — small objects for everyday use, through to the macrocosm — buildings, cities, and the Earth's physical surface.
 It is a philosophy that can be applied in the fields of architecture, landscape architecture, urban design, urban planning, engineering, graphic design, industrial design, interior design, fashion design and human-computer interaction.

 Sustainable design is mostly a general reaction to global environmental crises, the rapid growth of economic activity and human population, depletion of natural resources, damage to ecosystems, and loss of biodiversity.
-In 2013, eco architecture writer Bridgette Meinhold surveyed emergency and long-term sustainable housing projects that were developed in response to these crises in her book, “Urgent Architecture: 40 Sustainable Housing Solutions for a Changing World.”
+In 2013, eco architecture writer Bridgette Meinhold surveyed emergency and long-term sustainable housing projects that were developed in response to these crises in her book, "Urgent Architecture: 40 Sustainable Housing Solutions for a Changing World."
 Featured projects focus on green building, sustainable design, eco-friendly materials, affordability, material reuse, and humanitarian relief.
 Construction methods and materials include repurposed shipping containers, straw bale construction, sandbag homes, and floating homes.